-The chance of surviving a drug overdose is dependent on how quickly one receives medical assistance.
-However, research indicates that there is often a reluctance among those witnessing an overdose to summon emergency assistance from law enforcement or other first responders out of fear of arrest for drug possession or other charges.
-In an effort to reduce this fear and to encourage overdose witnesses to seek help, state policymakers developed Good Samaritan laws specific to drug overdoses (hereafter called "Good Samaritan fatal overdose prevention laws").
-The purpose of these laws is to prioritize the overdose victim's safety over arresting drug users by granting limited protection from criminal liability to persons seeking medical assistance and, in most cases, to the overdose victim.
+The chance of surviving a drug overdose is dependent on how quickly one receives medical assistance.1 However, research indicates that there is often a reluctance among those witnessing an overdose to summon emergency assistance from law enforcement or other first responders out of fear of arrest for drug possession or other charges.2 In an effort to reduce this fear and to encourage overdose witnesses to seek help, state policymakers developed Good Samaritan laws specific to drug overdoses (hereafter called "Good Samaritan fatal overdose prevention laws").3 The purpose of these laws is to prioritize the overdose victim's safety over arresting drug users by granting limited protection from criminal liability to people seeking medical assistance and, in most cases, to the overdose victim.
 New Mexico enacted the first Good Samaritan fatal overdose prevention law in 2007.

-The Legislative Analysis and Public Policy Association (LAPPA) recently undertook an extensive research project to determine the status of Good Samaritan fatal overdose prevention laws throughout the United States, including the District of Columbia and all U.S. territories.
-As of November 2021, 48 states and the District of Columbia have Good Samaritan fatal overdose prevention laws.
+In 2020, the Legislative Analysis and Public Policy Association (LAPPA) undertook an extensive research project to determine the status of Good Samaritan fatal overdose prevention laws throughout the United States, including the District of Columbia and all U.S. territories.
+LAPPA updated the document in 2021 and 2022.
+As of June 2022, 48 states and the District of Columbia have Good Samaritan fatal overdose prevention laws.
 Only Kansas and Wyoming do not have such laws.
-Additionally, no U.S. territory has a Good Samaritan fatal overdose prevention law in place.
+Additionally, none of the other U.S. territories has a Good Samaritan fatal overdose prevention law in place.